hhe0u0/micrograd-lab/README.md

 **Dataset:** Kaggle Dogs vs Cats (25,000 images)
 **Exercises:**
 - Exercise 1: Build model with pre-trained ResNet18 + custom head
-- Exercise 2: Implement training loop with BCEWithLogitsLoss
+- Exercise 2: Implement training loop with BCEWithLogitsLoss (runnable starter code with tqdm)
 - Exercise 3: Implement validation with precision/recall/F1
 - Exercise 4: Analyze predictions and confidence scores
 **What You'll Learn:** How to leverage pre-trained models for new tasks with limited data

-### Lab 5.1: Training on TPU (Bonus)
-**Focus:** Using Google Cloud TPU for faster training
-**Concepts:** TPU vs GPU, PyTorch XLA, large batch training
-**Dataset:** Same Cats vs Dogs from Lab 5
-**Exercises:**
-- Exercise 1: Adapt model for TPU
-- Exercise 2: Implement TPU training loop with XLA
-- Exercise 3: Validate on TPU
-**What You'll Learn:** How to use TPU for production-scale training, when TPU beats GPU

 ## 🚀 Getting Started